Mrs Pinkerton with Miss Bohdjalian and Mrs O'Neill

 Please try to hear your child read every day, just for 10 minutes.
 It really does make a difference!
 We read our reading scheme books in class each day so the children can choose whether to read their coloured band books or another text at home.
 The key is talking about the book and for the adult to ask lots of questions about the text and any unfamiliar vocabulary.
 Example reading questions can be found below.

 I would like to challenge the children to read as many books from the suggested reading list as possible.
 It really does make a difference!
-They will be celebrated in the classroom and on the webpage so please let me know once they've completed a book and email a photograph of them with the book.
+They will be celebrated in the classroom so please let me know once they've completed a book and email a photograph of them with the book.
 They can read the books themselves or have them read to them.
 We have a class library, which they can borrow most of the books from.

 Writing